Channel 12 General Manager Warren Kraetzer

 Warren moved to Rhode Island, where he was General Manager of WSBE in Providence.
 The station was owned by the state, similar to NJN, The New Jersey Network.
 He retired from the station in the mid 80's and went into real estate.
 He worked in that area for several more years.

 Warren lived in Warwick, Rhode Island until his death on Sunday, May 5, 2002.
-At the age of 80, he passed away of a cerebral hemorrhage.
+At the age of 80, he passed away.
 He was married for 53 years to Coralie, his wife.
-He had four daughters.
+He had four daughters and seven grandchildren.

 In January of 1972, WHYY went thru some belt tightening.
 Its leader, Warren Kraetzer spoke to KYW-TV microphones about the station's problems on Friday, January 7th.
 While this was a television newscast, we only have audio.